Course Outline

 Details of early feedback on progress

+Feedback will be provided to you during each of your classes and will provide you with support and guidance to become competent in the ESSA Professional Standards addressed in this course.
 During week 4, you will undertake your first summative assessment task, a 60 minute quiz, during your tutorial/workshop.
 You will receive feedback on this quiz, immediately after completion, allowing you to evaluate your comprehension of concepts and progress during the early stages of the course.
 This assessment task will also provide early exposure to the question format(s) used in later summative assessment tasks.
 Additionally, you will be given the opportunity to complete formative on-line multiple-choice quizzes during weeks 3, 7 and 12.
 The content of these multiple-choice quizzes will be based upon content from the proceeding 2-4 weeks.
 You will receive feedback on your performance in these quizzes immediately upon completion.
-These formative pieces of assessment, whilst not contributing to your overall course grade, allow further opportunities to gain insight into your comprehension of course topics and your progress throughout semester.
+These formative pieces of assessment, whilst not contributing to your overall course grade, allow further opportunities to gain insight into your comprehension of course topics and your progress throughout trimester.

 Assessment tasks